micmejia/bible-dump/NKJV/Matthew/Matt 24.md

 For many will come in My name, saying, 'I am the Christ,' and will deceive many.

 ###### 6
 And you will hear of wars and rumors of wars.
-See that you are not troubled; for [^a]all _these things_ must come to pass, but the end is not yet.
+See that you are not troubled; for all _these things_ must come to pass, but the end is not yet.

 ###### 7
 For nation will rise against nation, and kingdom against kingdom.
-And there will be famines, [^b]pestilences, and earthquakes in various places.
+And there will be famines, pestilences, and earthquakes in various places.

 ###### 8
 All these _are_ the beginning of sorrows.